MasterVols/Friend-bot/README.md

 ## Contributing
 Got ideas to make Friend-bot even friendlier?
 We'd love to hear them!
 Please feel free to open an issue or submit a pull request.

-## License
-Friend-bot is open source and is licensed under nothing.
-Have fun.
-Keep it safe.
-Don't get hurt

-## Acknowledgments
-Special thanks to the OpenAI team for developing ChatGPT, which played a crucial role in developing this project.
-We would also like to thank our friends and families for their continuous support and encouragement.

-## Happy Building! 🚀
-Get your hands dirty, have fun building your Friend-bot, and spread joy!